Where Should Materials Never Be Stored

 In Areas Prone to Flooding or Water Damage

 Water and electricity don’t mix, and many materials — especially electronics, paper, and certain chemicals — are ruined by moisture.
-In real terms, a basement that floods regularly can turn a simple storage box into a breeding ground for mold and corrosion.
-If you live in a flood‑prone zone, elevate containers or move them to higher ground.
+This leads to if you live in a flood‑prone zone, elevate containers or move them to higher ground.
+That's why a basement that floods regularly can turn a simple storage box into a breeding ground for mold and corrosion.
 A sealed, waterproof container is ideal, but the location itself should stay dry.

 In Unventilated Spaces